home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/runtime-data.md

 ## Example implementation

-The type of a `ConfigEntry` should be extended with the type of the data put in `runtime_data`.
+The type of a `ConfigEntry` can be extended with the type of the data put in `runtime_data`.
 In the following example, we extend the `ConfigEntry` type with `MyClient`, which means that the `runtime_data` attribute will be of type `MyClient`.

 `__init__.py`: